microsoftgraph/msgraph-sample-angularspa/tutorial/02-create-app.md

     ng generate component home
     ```

-1. Once the command completes, open the `./src/app/home/home.component.ts` file and replace its contents with the following.
+1. Once the command completes, open **./src/app/home/home.component.ts** and replace its contents with the following.

-    ```TypeScript
+    ```typescript
     import { Component, OnInit } from '@angular/core';

     import { User } from '../user';